shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Hello!”
 Larkwren greeted them.
 “I’m Larkwren Olivento Lightbrew.
 I’m here to bring life and kill death!”
 He held out his hand to the armored soldier.

 The soldier stood there.
 Its glassy grey eyes stared into Larkwren’s through the tiny gaps in its helmet.
 Its wood-jointed armored arms hung at its side.
 Its metal plating was covered in moss from head to toe.
 A little smiley face had been smudged out of the moss on the side of its shoulder where it couldn’t see.
-The sword on its back matched the shape of the sword symbol etched into its shield, which also had the same sigil carved into it as the being’s chest.
-The armored soldier didn’t say anything, but rigidly moved its hand up to greet Larkwren, but didn’t connect with his hand.
+The sword on its back matched the shape of the sword symbol etched into its shield, which also had the same sigil carved into it as the soldier’s chest.
+The armored soldier didn’t say anything as it rigidly moved its hand up to greet Larkwren, but didn’t quite connect with his hand.

 Larkwren met him where he was at, and shook his metal hand.
 It barely moved an inch.
 “Nice to meet you, metal man.”
 Larkwren then turned to the cat people.

 The first cat person had a large red hat with a long white feather.
 Her cat ears laid flat under her wide-brimmed hat.
 Her long blonde hair poured out of her hat, stretching down to her blonde-furred tail.
-He red robe was lined with gold seems and pockets, with sleeves stretching down her arms to her black leather gloves.
+Her red robe was lined with gold seems and pockets, with sleeves stretching down her arms to her black leather gloves.
 Each hand rested on a rapier on either side of her hips.
 “I’m Miko, and I’m here to kill zombies.”
 She smiled as she shook Larkwren’s hand.

 “Excellent!”
-Larkwren knelt down to his her hand.
+Larkwren knelt down to kiss her hand.
 “Pleasure to meet you, Miko.”

 “Pleasure’s all mine.
 And this here is E’Zhule.”
 She gestured to the other cat person.

 “Hey.”
 He waved, then put his hands back in his pockets.
 His hands were still clearly visible from inside his black jacket pockets.
 His blue-furred ears peeked out from the hairy black mess that he called a hair style.
 He blew strands of hair out of his eye, but they fell back anyway.
 The sword on his back pointed to his swishing blue tail.
 He looked at Larkwren’s outstretched hand for a moment, then shrugged.
 He didn’t shake it.

-“What a fine lad.”
+“What a… fine lad.”
 Larkwren frowned.
 He then gestured to his lion friend.
 “This is Jack.
 He doesn’t speak common.
 And this is Cloverbraid.”
 He hugged his horse’s neck.
 “We’re all here to kill zombies!”

 “Here!
 Here!”
 A voice called from behind Miko’s hat.

 “Oh, yeah!”
-Miko took off bag.
+Miko took off her bag.
 A metal head appeared out of it.
 “This is Rust.”

 “I am Rust.
 I am rust.”
 The metal robot said.
 Its whole head was orange from years of rotting.
 Despite not being in full view, it was plain to see that the robot wasn’t all there.
 It waved an arm in greeting, but it was missing fingers that fell off from being rusted through.
 Not an inch was shiny or polished.
 “I am on my last legs.”